 Many have heard that Jesus took our punishment on the cross.
-Yet that’s only part of the equation.
+Yet, that’s only part of the equation.
 While Jesus was most certainly our substitute for those six hours on the cross, he was also the substitute we needed for the 33 years he lived perfectly in our place.
 Jesus not only removed my sins of pride; he also lived perfectly humble.
 He took away my jealous thoughts and replaced them with his perfect record of contentment.
-As your complete substitute, he won for you the righteousness God requires.

 Jesus as your substitute is a message that demonstrates he’s done it all for you.
 It brings sweet relief and a heart overflowing with joy.
 It puts the focus all on Jesus.